GenieFramework/SearchLightOracle.jl/README.md

 ### Restrictions

-Please not that the adapter will not work on Windows systems because for now Oracle.jl has to compile a small amount of C source code to change a needed library.
+Please note that the adapter will not work on Windows systems because for now Oracle.jl has to compile a small amount of C source code to change a needed library.
 This isn't done until today for Windows systems.
 If this is solved, this adapter can be used on Windows systems.